How to cope with high fuel bills

 Are you struggling with the rising costs of gas and electricity?
 It's important to do something about it now, rather than let bills mount up.

 Here are some simple starting points:

-1. Contact the Home Heat Helpline (external site) - a free, expert service for vulnerable people - on 0800 336699.
+2. Contact the Home Heat Helpline - a free, expert service for vulnerable people - on 0800 336699.
 They can speak to your fuel supplier for you, and find out if you can get any extra financial help.

-2. Contact your power supplier for advice and to see if they have special tariffs for low income customers.
-Contacts include:
+3. Contact your power supplier for advice and to see if they have special tariffs for low income customers:

-4. Contact the Greater Manchester Energy Advice Service for energy-saving advice.
+5. Contact Greater Manchester Energy Advice for energy-saving advice.

-5. Check if you can save money by switching to a new supplier.
+6. Check if you can save money by switching to a new supplier.
 Contact a free 'fuel comparison service' for advice.
 Or your current supplier may have a cheaper tariff than the one you're on now.
 You need old bills to make a comparison.
 You can do it by phone or fill out an online form.
-See energyhelpline.com (external site) for example.
+See energyhelpline.com for an example.